Image: The Times

 In fact, there are a number of reasons that support the argument of conducting the institutional study instead of developing a more general approach:

-- The debate that is taking place in Germany at this moment is focussed primarily on the police as an institution because of the high number of evidence that was identified over the past months and years.
+- The debate that is taking place in Germany at this moment is focused primarily on the police as an institution because of the high number of evidence that was identified over the past months and years.
 There is no other public institution that has become as controversial in this context as the police.
 Taking it out of the focus by creating a more general approach will weaken the opportunity to better understand and improve the situation within the institution.

 - Research organizations have developed a number of studies on racism, extremism and authoritarianism in Germany for several years.
 One example are the frequent studies at the University of Leipzig in cooperation with a number of partners like the Friedrich Ebert Foundation, the Heinrich Böll Foundation, the Rosa Luxemburg Foundation and the Otto Brenner Foundation.
 Since 2002, the university has been investing in this topic.
 Besides that, a number of studies in other universities and organizations have contributed to this field.
 While an additional general study on racism in Germany could create its own research focus it will not come up with groundbreaking results.
 Differently, however, is an institutional study that would approach this question for the first time in its specific context.